ConcernedHobbit/aoc/README.md

-# Advent of Code 2021
+# Advent of Code
-a cs student's ugly and very much not quick solutions to this year's advent of code puzzles
+a cs student's ugly and very much not quick solutions to advent of code puzzles

-assumes that input is present at corresponding day*.txt file
+currently assumes that input is present at corresponding day*.txt file

-(e.g. day1.py reads from day1.txt)
+(e.g. 2021/day1.py reads from 2021/day1.txt)